pr3y/Bruce/src/lib/apps/wifi_bruteforce.md

 <!-- A description for your extension -->

 Wifi password brute force utility for Bruce.
-Test network security by attempting to crack wifi passwords using various attack methods.
+Test network security by attempting to crack wifi passwords using a dictionary attack.

 <!-- Changelog tag -->
 <Changelog>